 Although you can always use notes and memos to make announcements, business letters tend to be more formal in nature—making business letters more appropriate for setting requests, forwarding complaints, and delivering a sales pitch.

 9 Common Types of Business Letters

 Business letters must be simple and straightforward to communicate a point.
 Putting all your thoughts to paper is undoubtedly one of the biggest advantages of having a business letter.
 But a business letter may serve a variety of functions, each made to generate a particular action.
 Some of the basic types of business letters include the following:

 Business people write and send letters more often than you can imagine.
 While you can never go wrong with letter-writing, you’d be surprised by how a simple letter can greatly affect the way someone views your company.
 Therefore, knowing how to create these professional documents is vital to efficient communication.
 So if you want to impress your readers and persuade them to take action, here’s a step-by-step guide to keep you focused.

 Step 1: Determine the Type of Letter You Need

 Business letters can be between a vendor and a customer or a company and another business.
 It depends on what the writer intends to communicate and how he or she would want the recipient to respond.
 Among the many types of business letters mentioned, you need to decide what your objective is with the correspondence.
 Do you want to make an inquiry on a venue for your product launch event?
 Meet up with a potential job candidate?
 Or do you wish to recommend a former employee to a prospective employer?
-Whatever your reason for writing is, you need to make sure that your message remains clear in the business letter.
+Whatever your reason for writing is, you need to make sure that your message remains evident in the business letter.